Christine, Executive Director

-Axel commenced with Guthrie House in 2010 and brings significant AOD experience to the role of Outreach Worker and Case Manager having worked as a Health Education Officer and Administrator at the Resource and Education Program for Injecting Drug Users (REPIDU) at Redfern.
+Axel commenced with Guthrie House in 2010 and brings significant AOD experience.
+Axel holds the duel role of Senior Case Manager providing leadership and mentorship to the Case Management team as well as the role of Outreach Worker and Case Manager.
+Prior to this Axel worked as a Health Education Officer and Administrator at the Resource and Education Program for Injecting Drug Users (REPIDU) at Redfern.

 Axel plays a key role at Guthrie House through delivering the Smart Recovery Program and Womens Choice and Change to the clients participating in both the residential and outreach components of the Program and leading the Australian Service Excellence Standards (ASES) (Certificate) accreditation process through QIP (Quality Innovation Performance).

 Axel holds a Bachelor of Social Science (Criminology), Diploma in Community Service and Welfare and a Diploma in NGO Leadership and Management.